 - 2.1.1 Trousers/Slacks Full length black trousers/slacks or jeans must be worn. - 2.1.2 Shirts/Blouses Shirts/blouses with long or short sleeves (not sleeveless) must be black with a fold-down collar. - 2.1.3 Outer Garments The wearing of an outer garment is optional.
-Outer garments (vests, jumpers, cardigans and light waist length jackets) must be black in colour. - 2.1.4 Footwear Black or dark tan flat soled or low heeled and closed toe shoes must be worn and appropriately fastened. - 2.1.5 Headwear Headwear of a quality and style which in the opinion of the Stewards is acceptable may be worn.
+Outer garments (vests, jumpers, cardigans and light waist length jackets) must be black in colour. - 2.1.4 During the period from 1 December to 31 March (inclusive) for day and twilight meetings white instead of black shirts and blouses and outer garments, referred to in clauses 2.1.2 and 2.1.3, must be worn. - 2.1.5 Footwear Black or dark tan flat soled or low heeled and closed toe shoes must be worn and appropriately fastened. - 2.1.6 Headwear Headwear of a quality and style which in the opinion of the Stewards is acceptable may be worn.